 Other legal issues also include health and safety and making sure your services abide by advertising law and guidelines:

-Of course, student safety is a tutor’s top priority.
+Of course, as someone who interacts with minors, student safety is a tutor’s top priority.
 If you offer private tuition in your own home, it is your legal responsibility to ensure it is a safe environment in which to conduct business.
-The responsibility and accountability for health and safety issues lies with the tutor and the student.
+The responsibility and accountability for health and safety issues lie with the tutor and the student.

 It is not a legal requirement to be insured as a private tutor.
 Whether or not you decide to buy insurance as a private tutor, it is worth doing a simple risk assessment in your home in order to prevent any potential health and safety hazards.

-Things like cluttered work space, uneven surfaces, frayed carpets or loose cables are common hazards in homes, but can be serious risks.
+Things like cluttered workspace, uneven surfaces, frayed carpets or loose cables are common hazards in homes, but can be serious risks which need to be considered before you invite clients into your home.

-You are also at risk if you conduct your tutoring services in the home of your students.
+You are also at risk if you conduct your tutoring services in the home of your students, and when you’re visiting new homes every day, protecting yourself should be a priority.
 If you cause damage or injury in their home, or equally if you injure yourself on their property, the right insurance policy will protect you and cover any fees or compensation.

 The Health and Safety Executive (HSE) website contains lots of information and advice for creating a safe and legal work environment.
-It also has guidelines on the risks involved with working with young and vulnerable people.
+It also has guidelines on the risks involved with working with young and vulnerable people – something you need to consider, especially if you’re holding lessons at your home.

 It is also crucial to remember that you are obliged by law to give a true and accurate description of the tuition services that you advertise.